ROADWork: A Dataset and Benchmark for Learning to Recognize, Observe, Analyze and Drive Through Work Zones: Recognizing Work Zones

-The problem of ``recognizing'' work zones and objects present in work zones is itself under-explored and little work has been done in this regard.
-We did not find previous work that defined the various objects present in a work zone, and \emphdatasetname dataset provides that taxonomy (See Section~\ref{sec:dataset}).
-In the context of recognition, we consider detecting and segmenting work zone objects, discovering new work zone images that contain these objects to bootstrap and improve our models, and also study the adaptation problem arising from geographic variations while detecting work zone objects.
+``Recognizing'' work zones is underexplored, with little research in this domain.
+We define ``recognition'' as being able to identify a work zone and objects present in it -- no matter the geography or conditions.
+Figure~\ref{fig:work-objects-mosaic} shows some of the associated challenges.
+The \emphdatasetname Dataset enables us to understand and improve these recognition challenges in the era of foundation models.

-\textbf{Detecting Work Zone Objects.} Foundation models for open vocabulary scene understanding~\cite{zhou2022detecting, zhang2023simple, xu2023open} have shown impressive zero-shot generalization on many existing datasets.
-No baseline exists for recognizing work zones and their constituent objects, leading us to consider these open-vocabulary foundation models.
-Please note that while earlier datasets did consider construction zone objects like cones~\cite{neuhold2017mapillary, nuscenes}, they did not consider all types of work zone objects.
-As we identified and categorized 15 work zone objects (detailed in Section~\ref{sec:dataset}) as part of \emphdatasetname dataset, thus it is important to understand if these existing foundation models could already recognize these objects.
+\textbf{Detecting And Segmenting Work Zone Objects.} Foundation models for open vocabulary scene understanding~\cite{zhou2022detecting, zhang2023simple, xu2023open, zhang2024omgllava} have shown impressive zero-shot generalization on many datasets.
+No closed vocabulary detector exists for recognizing work zones objects, leading us to consider these open vocabulary foundation models.
+Although earlier datasets considered few work zone objects such as cones~\cite{neuhold2017mapillary, nuscenes}, they did not consider all types of work zone objects, such as ``Arrow Board''.